edgewall/trac/UPGRADE.rst

 When you run `trac-admin <env> upgrade`, your `trac.ini` will be modified to include a `[ticket-workflow]` section.
-The workflow configured in this case is the original workflow, so that ticket actions will behave like they did in 0.10.
+The workflow configured in this case is the original workflow, so that ticket actions will behave like they did in 0.10:

-Graphically, that looks like this:
 Enable JavaScript to display the workflow graph.
 There are some significant caveats in this, such as accepting a ticket sets it to 'assigned' state, and assigning a ticket sets it to 'new'